 Repeated movement in competitive sports can irritate the ECU tendon and tendon sheath.
 The most common sports in ECU tendon pathology include golf, tennis and contact sports such as rugby.

 Generally, pain from ECU tendonitis is felt at the ulnar (outside) part of the wrist.
-Pain can initially warm up with more activity but worsens after.
+Pain can initially warm up with more activity but worsen afterwards.
 As the pain worsens, people can feel pain with daily activities such as grabbing objects.
 Other symptoms include swelling, weakness and decreased range of motion.
-Any popping, snapping or tear may indicate tearing of the sheath, which could lead to ECU snapping or subluxation.
+Any popping, snapping or tearing may indicate tearing of the sheath, which could lead to ECU snapping or subluxation.

 ECU tendonitis diagnosis